Why repeat Iron Viz participants keep coming back for more

 What advice would you give people considering entering Iron Viz next year?

 Emily De Padua: Sometimes, especially as data analysts with stakeholders, we can get trapped working so hard on what other people want that we can lose sight of what we, as the creator, personally want.
-Entering Iron Viz was a reclaiming of an artistic voice, and a design perspective that I didn’t even realise was mine to lose.
-Ultimately, by entering Iron Viz, you learn so much about yourself – the way you think, design, connect, etc. I hope you embrace that growth and change.
+Entering Iron Viz was a reclaiming of an artistic voice, and design perspective that I didn’t even realize was mine to lose.
+Ultimately, by entering Iron Viz, you learn so much about yourself–the way you think, design, connect, etc. I hope you embrace that growth and change.

 Maxwell Titsworth: The Iron Viz period is much shorter than you expect.
 Set a schedule and identify key dates where you need to move on to the next phase (data identification > wireframing > prototype development > polish).
 Work with colleagues/members of the Tableau Community to keep pace and get feedback.